The Seminar provides 40 hours of tuition over two weeks.

 Robert is an experienced teacher and trainer who has worked in the UK, France and New Zealand.
 Editor of Modern English Teacher, he is interested in materials writing and developing speaking skills.
 In his spare time he plays golf, paints and walks.

-Hanna Kryszewska is a teacher, teacher trainer, trainer of trainers and mentors, author of resource books and course books and senior lecturer at the University of Gdańsk, Poland.
-She co-authored: Options for English (PWSiP, 1991), Learner-based Teaching (OUP, 1992), Reading on Your Own (PWN, 1995), Towards Teaching, (Heinemann, 1995), Stand-by Book, S. Lindstromberg, Ed.
+Hanna Kryszewska is a teacher, teacher trainer, trainer of trainers and mentors, author of resource books and course books and former senior lecturer at the University of Gdańsk, Poland.
+She has co-authored: Options for English (PWSiP, 1991), Learner-based Teaching (OUP, 1992), Reading on Your Own (PWN, 1995), Towards Teaching, (Heinemann, 1995), Stand-by Book, S. Lindstromberg, Ed.
 (CUP, 1996), Observing English Lessons - A Video Teacher Training Course, and The Company Words Keep (DELTA, 2012).Since February 2006, she has been the editor of website magazine Humanising Language Teaching.

-Tomorrow's teaching today and Escape the Classroom!
+Tomorrow's teaching today and Escape the classroom!
+Using puzzles, games and gamification in education

 Shaun is an education technologist who teaches and trains both face-to-face and online courses.
 In the Department for Continuing Education he teaches digital literacy, as well as short courses in mobile learning and teaching online.
 His latest book, Mobile Learning, was published by Oxford University Press.